-Any time a consultant doesn’t know the answer to a client’s question s/he will research online, including our own website (because that’s usually where the answer is if it is something related to the official application process), discuss the issue with Kaneisha, ask other consultants if necessary (e.g. “What are study groups called at SIPA vs. HKS?”), and Kaneisha also calls the schools directly with questions and sometimes even calls our colleagues/competitors (other admission consulting companies) to discuss issues.
-For example, it was unclear when the Yale SOM video interview was due, so Kaneisha called one of our competitors who also didn’t know.
-She then called Yale, Yale emailed her back, and Kaneisha passed the info on to our client and to the competitor she reached out to who also didn’t know.
+Any time a consultant doesn’t know the answer to a client’s question s/he will research online, including our own website (because that’s usually where the answer is if it is something related to the official application process), discuss the issue with Kaneisha, ask other consultants on the team if necessary (e.g. “What are study groups called at SIPA vs. HKS?”), and Kaneisha also calls the schools directly with questions and sometimes even calls our colleagues/competitors at other admission consulting companies to discuss issues.
+For example, it was unclear when the Yale SOM video interview was due, so Kaneisha called one of our competitors who also didn’t know when it was due.
+Kaneisha then called Yale, Yale emailed her back, and Kaneisha passed the info on to our client and to the competitor she reached out to who also didn’t know the answer.

 How do you prepare clients for every admissions event, campus visit, and interview (including group interviews)?

 Your consultant can help you prepare to make the most of an admissions event, campus visit, and interview through a 1-on-1 coaching call in advance of your event/visit/interview.
 Your consultant will also do mock interviews with you for your MBA and/or fellowship applications (if you are an All Access client and have been invited to an interview for a school/fellowship you’re working with us on).